Fugitive Wanted For Setting HUMC Co-Worker On Fire Found Dead Of Suicide

-UPDATE: A contract nurse who fled after authorities said he set a 54-year-old colleague at Hackensack University Medical Center on fire was found dead in South Jersey, Daily Voice has confirmed.

-The body of Nicholas Pagano, 31, of West Deptford reportedly was found in a wooded area of Winslow Township, Camden County, a two-hour drive of more than 100 miles from Hackensack, early Tuesday, Feb.
-8.
+The body of Nicholas Pagano, 31, of West Deptford was found in a wooded area of Waterford Township, in Camden County, a two-hour drive of more than 100 miles from Hackensack, early Tuesday, Feb.
+8, Bergen County Prosecutor Mark Musella said.

-"Single gunshot wound to the chest," a ranking law enforcement officer said.
-"Appears self-inflicted."

-Unconfirmed reports were that the weapon was stolen from his brother's home.
+He'd shot himself once in the chest, apparently with a gun that had been stolen from his brother's home, law enforcement sources said.

 HUMC employees were notified around 10:30 a.m.

-Note: UPDATE: A contract nurse who fled after authorities said he set a 54-year-old colleague at Hackensack University Medical Center on fire was found dead of suicide in South Jersey, authorities said.